 Today, after another fabulous Moroccan breakfast at your riad (the freshly squeezed OJ in Morocco is like none other), head over to Ben Youssef but check first to see if it’s reopened as it was closed for restoration when we were there.

 Also, check out Koutoubia Mosque, the largest mosque in Marrakech, as well as Jardin Majorelle.
 However, avoid the tanneries in Marrakech as most of them are scams.
 Finish up with the medina and have dinner.
+This would also be a great time to do a Moroccan food tour!

 DAY 7-Marrakech to Atlas Mountains-Ourzarzate-Dadès Gorges